-The Applicant hereby represents and warrants that all statements and representations made herein, including any supporting documents, are true to the best of the Applicant's knowledge and belief.
+1.1 • 1 ts and warrants that all statements and representations made herein, ments, are true to the best of the Applicant's knowledge and belief.

-'''

 By:

-'''

-(Authorized Representative of the Applicant)
+epresentative of the

 Date:

 Name:

 Title:

-Acknowledgement of Receipt by ISO-NE:
+Acknowled lgement of Receipt by ISO-NE:

-Date: \\\\\ / Time: \\\\\ of receipt by ISO New England Inc. of the Application.
+Date: / Time: of receipt by ISO New England Inc. of the Application.